 Although the conversation was held in a whisper, the knock on the door awakened José Sabaté, who had been sleeping in the rooms pointed out to the police.
 The door was slightly ajar, and José had witnessed the whole scene.
 When he saw the police approach he opened fire through the crack in the door.
 Antonio Juarez, who was in front, fell dead with a bullet in his head.
-The other three policemen panicked and fell back, rushing out onto the staircase landing.
-El Quico's brother and José López Penedo, who had been sleeping in the adjoining room, took advantage of this, and both made their way into the kitchen, which commanded the entrance to the flat.
-They overturned the kitchen table to use as a barricade and prepared to sell their lives dearly with what little ammunition they had left.
+The other three policemen panicked and fell back, rushing out onto the staircase ters.
+His only injuries were cuts on his throat and neck from the broken window-pane.